 One area that can feel overwhelming when opening a new restaurant is the equipment.
 The prices of new restaurant equipment are staggering, especially if you are new to the business.
-If you are outfitting a brand new restaurant, you will need everything from a commercial oven range to industrial grade dining tables and chair, to dishes, flatware and everything in-between.
+If you are outfitting a brand new restaurant, you will need everything from a commercial oven range to industrial-grade dining tables and chairs, to dishes, flatware and everything in-between.
 The bulk of financing a new restaurant comes from stocking it.
-Below is a breakdown of the different areas of stocking a restaurant, and tips for saving money, either up front or over the lifetime of your restaurant.
+Below is a breakdown of the different areas of stocking a restaurant, and tips for saving money, either upfront or over the lifetime of your restaurant.

 Basics of Outfitting a Commercial Kitchen

 The first rule of opening a new restaurant, new is not always better.
 New restaurant equipment is shiny and pretty, but not a necessity.
 You can buy purchase quality used good quality restaurant equipment for pennies on the dollar.
 Expensive items, like ovens, grills, and refrigeration units are also good candidates for buying second-hand.
 There are some pieces of restaurant equipment that are better off buying new.

 Leasing equipment is another option that can save money as you get ready to open a new restaurant.
 Equipment with short life spans, like ice machines, are perfect for a monthly lease.
 Vendors also offer leased equipment, like coffee makers and coolers, for free, so long as you buy their products.

 A restaurant kitchen requires a wide array of equipment, often in a small, cramped or otherwise awkward space.
 Therefore, a restaurant kitchen requires careful planning, to maximize space and promote efficiency.
 A typical restaurant kitchen is composed of different stations and restaurant equipment.